France or Spain or Germany or France: A Neural Account of Non-Redundant Redundant Disjunctions: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We have given both empirical human and LM-based evidence for how these peculiar disjunctions work.
-And we have given a neural analysis that explores, mechanistically, how LMs solve the task: humans and large LMs both license repetition in structured disjunctive contexts; activation patching shows that LMs causally bind repeated disjuncts to their surrounding context; and induction heads selectively attend to the contextually relevant instance to enable copying.
+We have given empirical evidence for how both humans and LMs handle these peculiar disjunctions behaviorally.
+And we have given a neural analysis that explores, mechanistically, how LMs do it: activation patching shows that LMs causally bind repeated disjuncts to their surrounding context.
+Induction heads selectively attend to the contextually relevant instance to enable copying.

-The emergence of ordering effects may complicate traditional accounts.
+We see it as an open question how well this neural account fits in with existing formal semantic accounts.
+It is plausible that they might be isomorphic, but we also do not rule out potential differences; for instance, ordering effects complicate the picture.
 Mandelkern's analysis is order-invariant: the possibility conjuncts associated with ``$p$ or $q$'' are the same regardless of whether the surface form is ``$p$ or $q$'' or ``$q$ or $p$.''
 LMs, by contrast, show strong sensitivity to the ordering of the second disjunction, in a way that is mechanistically grounded in induction heads that match surface patterns.
-Humans, though, showed null ordering effects in our data.
-We note, though, our human experiments were conducted on Prolific with relatively brief exposures; lab-based studies with more controlled conditions may well yield ordering effects.

-It remains to be shown whether the LM representations encode something more specifically analogous to Mandelkern's possibility conjuncts: not just that ``France'' carries different contextual information in different positions, but that this information has the character of possibility relative to a contextually determined domain.
-We leave this as a question for future work, but note that the contextual nature of LM representations makes such an encoding natural in principle.
+So it remains an open question as to whether the LM representations encode something specifically analogous to Mandelkern's analysis.
+Answering that question requires making more explicit the connection between our neural account and the formal one.
+We leave this as a question for future work, but note that the nature of LM representations makes such an encoding in principle possible (and even natural).

-We believe that this account can ultimately be aligned to Mandelkern's.
-Not necessarily one-to-one, but in the spirit of \citet{potts2025}: that what can be said about this phenomenon symbolically can also be said neurally, without loss of accuracy.
-Where Mandelkern differentiates two occurrences of the same proposition via explicit possibility modals resolved relative to distinct modal domains, the LM differentiates them by building context into the representation of each token and selectively deploying induction heads.
-The functional outcome is the same: lexical material is treated as non-redundant when contextual structure licenses it.
+Zooming out, we believe theories afforded by a neural account valuably expand the linguist’s toolkit.
+In this specific case, this means grounding these disjunctions in attested and implemented mechanisms, predicting generalizations and systematic behaviors (like the ordering effects).
+More generally, however, the neural toolkit provides a system one can probe and perturb in order to generate theories and test them counterfactually.
+These all seem to us like desirable features of good linguistic explanations.

+Is this kind of account explanatorily satisfying?
+We think so!
+By being able to causally manipulate behaviorally competent LMs in a way consistent with our high-level symbolic theory, we aim to bridge the gap between distributional and formal semantic traditions, while mitigating weaknesses of each approach in isolation.